postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ## Turning configured rules on and off

-> Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can turn configured API Governance rules on and off.
+> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can turn configured API Governance rules on and off.

 Your team can turn individual governance rules on or off to meet your development needs: